ilan9175/falafel-frontend/README.md

-# ❄️ Blizzard Frontend
+# 🥙 Falafel Frontend

-This project contains the main features of the Blizzard application.
+This project contains the main features of the Falafel application.

 If you want to contribute, please refer to the [contributing guidelines](./CONTRIBUTING.md) of this project.